HTGenomeAnalysisUnit/TileDB-sumstat/docs/README.md

   Qeury TileDB database and export data.

 Options for querying the TileDB:
-  --uri TEXT            Where to data to be created or queried is stored --schema              Print the schema of a tiledb --cell_file TEXT      List of cells to interrogate taken from a txt file --gene_file TEXT      List of genes taken from a txt file --snp TEXT            List of SNPs to interrogate taken from a txt file.
+  --uri   TEXT            Where to data to be created or queried is stored --schema                Print the schema of a tiledb --chrom TEXT            Cell to interrogate
+  --cell  TEXT            Cell to interrogate
+  --gene  TEXT            Gene to interrogate
+  --snp   TEXT            List of SNPs to interrogate taken from a txt file.
-                        Please check the example file in test_data/dummy_SNPs.txt for details on the format of this file --output_path TEXT    Output path with file name where results will be stored
+                          Please check the example file in test_data/dummy_SNPs.txt for details on the format of this file

+Options for general filters into TileDB:

+  --maf   FLOAT

 Options for Locusbreaker:
-  --locusbreaker        Option to run locusbreaker --pvalue-sig FLOAT    P-value threshold to use for filtering the data (default: 5e-8) --pvalue-limit FLOAT  P-value threshold for loci borders (default: 5e-6) --hole-size INTEGER   Minimum pair-base distance between SNPs in different
-                        loci (default: 250000)
+  --locusbreaker        Option to run locusbreaker --pvalue-sig    FLOAT      P-value threshold to use for filtering the data (default: 5e-8) --pvalue-limit  FLOAT      P-value threshold for loci borders (default: 5e-6) --hole-size     INTEGER    Minimum pair-base distance between SNPs in different loci (default: 250000) --maf           FLOAT      The MAF to filter the TILEDB before locusbreaker (default: 0.01) --table         TEXT       Path of the table containing the traits to interrogate

+Options for output:
+  --out           TEXT       Output path with file name where results will be stored

 Other options:
   --help              Show this message and exit.
 ```